letharion/d6-persona-backport/README.txt

 INSTRUCTIONS:
 Simply install the module, and the Persona login link will be added to the login/register form.
-You can easily create your own Persona link by giving any element a class of 'persona-login'.
+You can easily create your own Persona link by giving any element a class of 'persona-sign-in'.

-You can make any element end the Persona session and logout the Drupal user by having a class of 'persona-logout' on an element.
+You can make any element end the Persona session and logout the Drupal user by having a class of 'persona-sign-out' on an element.

 Currently, the default Drupal login/logout system work properly using Persona.